How To Assess Yourself & Your Training Delivery Skills

-When we hold a Train-the-Trainer Workshop, participants have multiple opportunities to practice their training/facilitation skills in a variety of assignments.
+When we hold a Train-the-Trainer Course, participants have multiple opportunities to practice their training/facilitation skills in a variety of assignments.
 After each practice, the workshop participant is asked this very telling question, “How do you think you did?”

 99 times out of 100, the participant will start their self-assessment with everything they could have done better.
 It is a rare occurrence when people start this type of self-assessment with everything they do well.
 What is interesting about this phenomenon is that according to scientists who study this self-assessment (yes, this is an area of study) Americans tend to inflate their worthwhile other cultures tend to underestimate their abilities.*

 The phenomenon even has a name, ”Positive Illusions.”
 What the scientists say is that most people (in Western Culture) are more aware of their strengths and not very aware of their weaknesses.